SAB 122 | firstname.lastname@example.org

 Robin Mandel is an artist working in sculpture, photography, and installation.
 Across these media, his work explores the dematerializing effects of time, light, and motion.
 He has exhibited nationally and internationally at venues in Boston, Hartford, Portland (ME), New York, Montreal, Venice, Barcelona, and Jerusalem.

-Shane Mecklenburger works in sculpture, new media and performance.
-His projects explore systems of value, simulation and desire.
-His work often collaborates with and repurposes emerging sciences and technologies, and has exhibited internationally.
-He is a recipient of a Battle Fellowship which fosters work that examines "the complex relationship between science and technology and broader social and cultural issues."
+Shane Mecklenburger works in sculpture, new media, installation and performance.
+His projects explore systems of value, conflict and simulation, often in collaboration with diverse fields of practice.
+His work has exhibited widely in the U.S. and abroad.
+He has received a 2016 MacDowell Fellowship and a 2013 Battelle Endowment for Technology and Human Affairs, which fosters work examining the complex relationship between science and technology and broader social and cultural issues.

 Young Min Moon